reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 - disassemble the ROM near the affected address, and try to understand what value Canon code expects from this register
-- use pattern matching and find it from nearby model
+- use pattern matching and find it based on a similar camera model
 - try the values from another camera model, hoping for the best
 - trial and error